Drug Development: The Review Record Behind Asset Decisions

 The workflow is intentionally simple.

 First, the team starts with an asset, target, company, indication, or diligence question.
-AuraOne searches configured public providers and assisted web sources, then brings candidate evidence into the asset record.
+AuraOne searches configured public providers and assisted web sources, then brings candidate source material into the asset record.

-Second, reviewers accept, reject, edit, and attach evidence.
+Second, reviewers accept, reject, edit, and attach sources.
 Review state stays visible.
-Source URLs, provider record IDs, retrieval timestamps, source domains, and content hashes travel with the evidence.
+Source URLs, provider record IDs, retrieval timestamps, source domains, and content hashes travel with the source material.

 Third, workers produce diligence, clinical, risk, or decision outputs.
-The outputs are schema-validated and evidence-grounded.
-Unsupported claims and unreviewed evidence are blocked or flagged before the output can be applied.
+The outputs are schema-validated and source-grounded.
+Unsupported claims and unreviewed sources are blocked or flagged before the output can be applied.

-Fourth, the team exports a packet.
-The packet carries accepted evidence, claims, assumptions, risks, gaps, worker manifests, source manifests, provider modes, and a packet hash.
+Fourth, the team exports a reviewed record.
+The file carries accepted sources, claims, assumptions, risks, gaps, worker notes, source lists, provider modes, and a verification hash.

-That packet is the artifact the next reviewer, portfolio lead, or governance process can inspect.
+That record is what the next reviewer, portfolio lead, or governance process can inspect.

 What we do not claim yet